RaveVash/RaveVash/README.md

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=RaveVash)
 ## To anyone's seeing this lmao welcome to my profile.
-A 22 year old who loves to play games with his girilfriend whenever he can.
+Some 22 year old who loves to play games with his girilfriend whenever he can.
 ## My hobbies..
 - Chess
 - Gym